 Laurelhurst Market & Grill — 3155 E Burnside, 503-206-3097 Butcher shop by day, steak house by night, the Laurelhurst Market has generated quite a buzz around town and many excellent reviews:

-Right across the street is one of our best music stores, Music Millennium, and back down on NE 28th is a small little strip of very hip shops and cafes if you decide to extend your time in this city area.
+Right across the street is one of our best music stores - Music Millennium - and back down on NE 28th is a small little strip of very hip shops and cafes if you decide to extend your time in this city area.

 Portland is world famous for its microbreweries.
 Just the other day I picked up three gents fresh off the plane from Ireland.
 They were here simply to check out our hoppy offerings, having heard all about our great local beer from the other side of the planet!
 Their first stop, Portland's beer nexus - The Horse Brass Pub.
 Here's a list of brew pubs to get you started.
 Careful, once you begin you'll find it hard to stop.
 Please, don't drink and drive.
 You might hit a pothole and spill some.
 Play it safe, take a Radio Cab - leave the driving to us.